sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 ])
 -->

-Here, we’re adding a new element to the `dogs` array using the `push()` method, which mutates the original array.
+In the code above, we add a new element to the `dogs` array using the `push()` method, which mutates the original array.
 That’s why both `console.log()` calls print the same list: both variables, `dogs` and `sameDogs`, reference the same array.

 I> Use [Does it mutate](https://doesitmutate.xyz/) to quickly check whether an array method is mutating or not.

-Consider this function:
+Consider this function that prints the last element of a given array:

 <!-- const console = { log: vi.fn() } -->